Dean Ganskop Headshot

 3 Credits

-This course provides students with exposure to foundational information sciences and technologies.
-Topics include an overview of data types, structuring and processing data and knowledge, data transformation, and data storage and warehousing.
-Students will work with non-traditional (noSQL) data stores to manage large datasets in the context of specific problem scenarios.
+This course provides students with exposure to foundational concepts and technologies for non-relational data management.
+Topics include an overview of data types, structuring and processing data and knowledge, data transformation, and data storage.
+Students will work with non-traditional (NoSQL) data stores to manage large datasets in the context of specific problem scenarios, gaining practical experience with data modeling, querying, and scalability considerations.
+Web application development exercises are required.